kyegomez/Exa/docs/flywheel.md

-# The Zeta Flywheel
+# The Exa Flywheel

-1. **Building a Supportive Community:** Initiate by establishing an engaging and inclusive open-source community for both developers and sales freelancers around Zeta.
+1. **Building a Supportive Community:** Initiate by establishing an engaging and inclusive open-source community for both developers and sales freelancers around Exa.
 Regular online meetups, webinars, tutorials, and sales training can make them feel welcome and encourage contributions and sales efforts.

-2. **Increased Contributions and Sales Efforts:** The more engaged the community, the more developers will contribute to Zeta and the more effort sales freelancers will put into selling Zeta.
+2. **Increased Contributions and Sales Efforts:** The more engaged the community, the more developers will contribute to Exa and the more effort sales freelancers will put into selling Exa.

-3. **Improvement in Quality and Market Reach:** More developer contributions mean better quality, reliability, and feature offerings from Zeta.
-Simultaneously, increased sales efforts from freelancers boost Zeta' market penetration and visibility.
+3. **Improvement in Quality and Market Reach:** More developer contributions mean better quality, reliability, and feature offerings from Exa.
+Simultaneously, increased sales efforts from freelancers boost Exa' market penetration and visibility.

-4. **Rise in User Base:** As Zeta becomes more robust and more well-known, the user base grows, driving more revenue.
+4. **Rise in User Base:** As Exa becomes more robust and more well-known, the user base grows, driving more revenue.

 5. **Greater Financial Incentives:** Increased revenue can be redirected to offer more significant financial incentives to both developers and salespeople.
-Developers can be incentivized based on their contribution to Zeta, and salespeople can be rewarded with higher commissions.
+Developers can be incentivized based on their contribution to Exa, and salespeople can be rewarded with higher commissions.

 6. **Attract More Developers and Salespeople:** These financial incentives, coupled with the recognition and experience from participating in a successful project, attract more developers and salespeople to the community.

-7. **Wider Adoption of Zeta:** An ever-improving product, a growing user base, and an increasing number of passionate salespeople accelerate the adoption of Zeta.
+7. **Wider Adoption of Exa:** An ever-improving product, a growing user base, and an increasing number of passionate salespeople accelerate the adoption of Exa.

 8. **Return to Step 1:** As the community, user base, and sales network continue to grow, the cycle repeats, each time speeding up the flywheel.